metrorailings/OwlBlog/content/posts/week-13-insights.md

 Bears are actually running the ball for once against this Lions defense.
 I think that says quite a bit more about the Lions than it does about Chicago.

 I agree with Michael Lombardi here - Detroit's defense is slow.

+Detroit's offense finally showed juice on a short drive by hurrying Chicago's defense unexpectedly.
+The Lions took advantage of confusion among Chicago's coverage personnel.